 Regent University is authorized under Federal law to enroll non-immigrant F-1 students.
 New F-1 international students may begin their program of study in either the Fall or Spring semesters.
-Students who are transferring from another U.S. institution who are admitted to Regent for the summer term are required to be enrolled full-time in that first summer term, and must attend the mandatory SEVIS/International Student Orientation before the fall semester.
 Summer admission is not permitted for students who are new to the U.S. An International Student Orientation is offered each Fall and Spring semester to help new students acclimate to the University, Virginia Beach, and to the United States.
 Students should be aware that on-campus housing is limited and the area has inadequate public transportation, therefore early and careful planning is necessary.